Rutgers Cancer Institute of New Jersey

-Respiratory syncytial virus (RSV) is a common cause of many lung and airway infections.
-Examples of infections include:
+Respiratory syncytial virus (RSV) is a common cause of many lung and airway infections, such as:

-RSV is spreads easily through fluids of the mouth and nose.
+RSV is spread easily through fluids of the mouth and nose.
 The virus can live on surfaces and objects for hours.
 People touch the surface with the virus then touch their mouth, nose, or eyes.
-This is the easiest way for the virus to spread.
 It can also be spread by inhaling droplets from a sneeze or cough.
-Someone with the virus may be able to pass it on for 3-8 days.

-In children younger than 3 years old, symptoms may include:
+In children younger than 3 years old, problems may be:

-In children older than 3 years old, and healthy adults, symptoms commonly include:
+In children older than 3 years old, and healthy adults, problems may be:

-You will be asked about any symptoms and past health.
+You will be asked about your symptoms a health history.
 A physical exam will be done.
 The doctor will suspect a virus based on your symptoms.

 There are tests to diagnose RSV.
-However, they are not usually needed.
-The result will not affect treatment plan.
+They are not usually needed.
+It will not affect treatment.